Seneca-ICTOER/OSL645/docs/Labs/lab1b.md

 description: Lab 1B for Students to learn Unix/Linux File Management
 ---

-# Tutorial 1B: Unix and Linux File Management
+# Lab 1B: Unix and Linux File Management

 ## Main Objectives of this Lab